-The numerous worthwhile excursions out of the city far overshadow anything the urban area has to offer, and places like Grahamstown, Nieu-Bethesda, and Jeffrey's Bay are big drawcards nearby.
+The numerous worthwhile excursions out of the city far overshadow anything the urban area has to offer, and places such as Grahamstown, Nieu-Bethesda, and Jeffrey's Bay are big drawcards nearby.
 Port Elizabeth is also close to some world-class game reserves.
 However, the city itself does have some fun attractions, particularly for those travelling with children.

 On a hill above the centre of the city stands a stone pyramid with an adjacent lighthouse.
 This open public space was proclaimed in perpetuity by Sir Rufane Donkin, acting British Governor of the Cape, when the 1820 Settlers arrived in Algoa Bay.

 Donkin named the new settlement after his wife, Elizabeth, who had died in India two years previously, and erected the pyramid to her memory.
 The lighthouse was built in 1861, and today houses the city's Tourist Information Centre.